 At HSL, all positive blood culture bottles are processed in class II MSC.
-I ware nitrile gives and disinfacted the septem of the positive bottle to minimise surface contamination and let it airdy for a few seconds.
-I tipped the botcle a few times to homogenie any organisms present and placed a subculture venting device on the septem.
-I inoculated and streaked a fution of blood on each of the four prinary plates; CBA, CHOC, CLED and ABL, Depending on the Gram and sepsityper, MHA and MHH:NAD are added for direct sensitivities [See knowledge section 7.4b - 4].
-For GNR, 5 drops are added to saline which is then inoculated on MHA with a strelle swab.
-For GPC, 10 drops are added.
-For Spneuronies, 12 drops are inoculted and spread directly on the MHH:NAD, EUCAST disc diffusion sensitivities are set up depending on the Gram using preprepared disc dispersers for collforms, a-harmonie/is treptococci, 8haemolytic streptoscocci, 8-haemolytic streptoscocci, 8haemolytic streptoscocci, 8-haemolytic streptoscocci, 8-
+I wore nitrile gloves and distrifacted the septem of the positive bottle to minimize surface contamination and let it eirdry for a few seconds.
+I tipped the bottle a few times to homogenise any organisms present and placed a subculture venting device on the septem.
+I inoculated and streaked 1 drop of blood on each of the four primary plates; CBA, CHOC, CLED and ARIA.
+Depending on the Gram and sepsityper, MHA and MHH-MAD are added for direct sensitivities; [See knowledge section 7.6b - 4].
+For GRA, 5 chops are added to saline which is then inoculated on MHA with a sterile smoothed and speed directly on the MHH-MAD.
+EUCAST dei inoculated and speed directly on the MHH-MAD.
+EUCAST disclinguished and speed directly continues, a havenolytic streptococci, 8-heemolytic streptococci, 8-heemolyt